rlamorea/weBASIC/docs/first-program.md

 user to input, that message will be displayed.
 The semicolon (;) separates your message from the variable you want to fill in.

 You can see this by `RUN`ing just this one line.
-(Be sure to hit the escape key to get back to the EDIT command line.)
+(Be sure to press the escape key to get back to the EDIT command line.)

 <pre>